khizzz-s/FIFA22-Prediction/README.md

 ## Predictions

-The Notebook [Predictions.ipynb] uses the inference datasets and the trained models to predict the World Cup matches and thus find the winner of the World Cup.
-It is essential to mention that to choose who is the home team in each World Cup match, use dataset [squad_stats.csv], which provides the potential of each team; therefore, the team with more significant potential will be the home team.
+The Notebook Predictions.ipynb uses the inference datasets and the trained models to predict the World Cup matches and thus find the winner of the World Cup.
+It is essential to mention that to choose who is the home team in each World Cup match, use dataset squad_stats.csv, which provides the potential of each team; therefore, the team with more significant potential will be the home team.